-Natural dies are an effective and ecological alternative to synthetic dies, they are renewable and biodegradable and they fix well to many natural and plant fibres.
+Natural dyes are an effective and ecological alternative to synthetic dyes, they are renewable and biodegradable and they fix well to many natural and plant fibres.
 They are particularly suited to cotton, linen, wool and silk which are the materials I use the most.

 Whilst exploring the alchemy of the colours obtained I noticed the richness of the various tones which, whilst they might weather more over time are more ‘alive’ with shades and natural shadows of unparalleled beauty.

 For example Japanese maple leaves make colours varying from pink to grey, wild fennel from yellow to vivid green and the walnut husk gives a very intense brown…

 I find it amazing to be able to dye a fabric thinking of the person who will wear it, or to use a particular leaf rather than another, with a vision of the final product, bringing my completely abstract idea into life and in the process immortalizing the nature that surrounds us and then wearing it!.